Albania: Secondary sector

-Albania is a significant minerals producer and is ranked among the world's leading chromium producers and exporters.
-The nation is also a notable producer of copper, nickel and coal.
-The Batra mine, Bulqizë mine, and Thekna mine are among the most recognised Albanian mines that are still in operation.
+Albania is a significant minerals producer and ranks among the world's leading chromium producers and exporters.
+The nation is also a notable producer of copper, nickel, and coal.
+The Batra mine, Bulqizë mine, and Thekna mine are among the most recognised Albanian mines still in operation.

 Tertiary sector

 The tertiary sector represents the fastest growing sector of the country's economy.
 36% of the population work in the service sector which contributes to 65% of the country's GDP.
 Ever since the end of the 20th century, the banking industry is a major component of the tertiary sector and remains in good conditions overall due to privatisation and the commendable monetary policy.

 Previously one of the most isolated and controlled countries in the world, telecommunication industry represents nowadays another major contributor to the sector.
 It developed largely through privatisation and subsequent investment by both domestic and foreign investors.
 Eagle, Vodafone and Telekom Albania are the leading telecommunications service providers in the country.

 Tourism is recognised as an industry of national importance and has been steadily increasing since the beginnings of the 21st century.
 It directly accounted for 8.4% of GDP in 2016 though including indirect contributions pushes the proportion to 26%.
 In the same year, the country received approximately 4.74 million visitors mostly from across Europe and the United States as well.

 The increase of foreign visitors has been dramatic.
-Albania had only 500,000 visitors in 2005, while in 2012 had an estimated 4.2 million, an increase of 740 percent in only 7 years.
-In 2015, tourism in summer increased by 25 percent in contrast the previous year according to the country's tourism agency.
-In 2011, Lonely Planet named as a top travel destination, while The New York Times placed Albania as number 4 global touristic destination in 2014.
+Albania had only 500,000 visitors in 2005, and an estimated 4.2 million in 2012, an increase of 740 percent.
+According to the United Nations World Tourism Organization (UN Tourism), Albania welcomed approximately 11.7 million tourists in 2024, marking a significant increase from previous years.

 The bulk of the tourist industry is concentrated along the Adriatic and Ionian Sea in the west of the country.
-However, the Albanian Riviera in the southwest has the most scenic and pristine beaches, and is often called the pearl of the Albanian coast.
-Its coastline has a considerable length of 446 km.
-The coast has a particular character because it is rich in varieties of virgin beaches, capes, coves, covered bays, lagoons, small gravel beaches, sea caves and many landforms.
-Some parts of this seaside are very clean ecologically, which represent in this prospective unexplored areas, which are very rare within the Mediterranean.
+But the Albanian Riviera in the southwest has the most scenic and pristine beaches; its coastline has a considerable length of 446 km.
+The coast has a distinctive character, rich in varieties of virgin beaches, capes, coves, covered bays, lagoons, small gravel beaches, sea caves, and many landforms.
+Some parts of this seaside are very clean ecologically, including unexplored areas, which are very rare within the Mediterranean.
 Other attractions include the mountainous areas such as the Albanian Alps, Ceraunian Mountains and Korab Mountains but also the historical cities of Berat, Durrës, Gjirokastër, Sarandë, Shkodër and Korçë.